Flood myth: Mythologies

+Ancient Near East

 The Sumerian Genesis describes the Abzu as a cosmic freshwater ocean that surrounds our planet (created in its midst) above and below, so the sketch shows the same as Babylon's map, now in sideview.
-A bubble of breathable air clings to Earth, with the Abzu as roof like on Athrahasis' lifeboat.
-Further details, such as Utnapishtim's (Athrahasis) island Dilmun, are taken from the Epic of Gilgamesh.
-An important technical detail are the sluices built into sky.
+A bubble of breathable air clings to Earth, with the Abzu's boundary layer as a roof like on Athrahasis-Noah's lifeboat.
+Further details, such as Noah’s island Dilmun and the tunnel (through it, the sun god Shamash traveled dry-footed from west to east during night), are taken from the Epic of Gilgamesh.
+An important technical detail are also the sluices built into sky.
 Through them, the gods, skilled in construction of irrigation systems, supplied their Garden of Eden with rain, but also unleashed the Flood.

 The Epic of Gilgamesh (c.
-2100–1800 BCE) references an early flood myth.
-(Note: Andrew R. George points out that the modern version of the Epic of Gilgamesh was compiled by Sîn-lēqi-unninni, who lived sometime between 1300 and 1000 BC.)
-This story has some parallels to the 18th century BCE epic Atra-Hasis, (Note: The Atra-Hasis flood myth contains some material that the Gilgamesh flood myth does not.) in which a group of Sumerian gods begins to transform Mesopotamia into a fertile garden landscape.
-The hard labour leads to a revolt of the 'lower' gods, and to pacify it, a first pair of humans was created to do the work in place of the gods.
-After a few thousand years, however, the humans have multiplied to such an extent that they disturb the gods with their noise, so Enlil, the highest of all gods, decides to unleash a mighty flood to wipe out humanity.
-The rebellious god Enki secretly warns his priest Athrahasis of the impending catastrophe.
-Giving him detailed instructions for building a boat, Athrahasis and his family survive, ensuring continued existence of artificially constructed mankind.
-In the Gilgamesh flood myth, the flood is survived by the man Utnapishtim.
-The similar Eridu Genesis flood myth (c.
+2100–1800 BCE) tells the story of a massive flood from which only a single human family survives – a narrative that, according to current research, was largely borrowed from the Atra-Hasis epic.
+(Note: Andrew R. George points out that the modern version of the Epic of Gilgamesh was compiled by Sîn-lēqi-unninni, who lived sometime between 1300 and 1000 BCE.)
+In it, a cross-group organisation of Sumerian gods begins to transform Mesopotamian's steppe 'Eden' into a fertile garden landscape, introducing agriculture on Earth, which is one of the hallmarks of the Neolithic Revolution.
+The hard labour provokes a revolt among the 'lower' gods.
+To end this strife, first humans were created in pairs to do the work in place of the gods and to reproduce themself.
+After a few thousand years, however, humans have multiplied to such an extent that they disturb the 'upper gods' with their noise, so Enlil, the highest of all gods, decides to unleash a mighty flood to wipe out humanity.
+The rebellious god Enki secretly warns his priest Atrahasis of the impending catastrophe.
+Giving him detailed instructions for building a boat, the Atrahasis-family survive, ensuring the continued existence of humanity.

+The similar Eridu Genesis (c.
 1600 BCE), known from tablets found in the ruins of Nippur in the late 1890s, was translated by assyriologist Arno Poebel.